📥 Receive messages

 You must use Webhooks to receive messages from WhatsApp to your application.

-Start a new session with configured message event in webhooks - call POST /api/sessions/start with the payload:
+Start a new session with configured message event in webhooks - call POST /api/sessions/ with the payload:

 {